 However, some curvatures are so extreme and debilitating that surgery becomes the necessary treatment program for the spinal deformation.
 Especially in teenagers who are still growing, a curve of 50 degrees is the cut off for surgical intervention.
 Before surgery, your doctor should exhaust all non-invasive forms of treatment options for scoliosis, including myofascial release, physical therapy and night/day braces.
 The success of using braces is limited because scoliosis is caused by internal fascia restricting vertical growth of the spine and external bracing can’t change that.

 Fortunately, surgery is rarely required, and when it is necessary, new advancements in scoliosis treatment take less invasive surgical approaches.
 Instead of operating up and down the back as was previously common, modern approaches go in from the side.
 A simple incision of only a few inches is all that’s necessary.
 That is why it is important to work with a doctor who has been trained in the latest surgical approaches.
 Some still use the old approach, which is not only unnecessary but can be more prone to infections and other surgical complications, and lead to a harder recovery.

 Correct Spinal Conditions at our Health and Wellness Center

 Are you or a family member suffering from scoliosis?
 At Blatman Health and Wellness Center, we specialize in pain management with an integrative holistic approach to medicine.
-Our treatment for scoliosis pain will help you manage the condition without the use of harmful pain medication or invasive surgeries.
-Talk with us today and find out how a combination of fascial therapy, massage, exercise, and other treatments can help you.
+Our treatment for scoliosis pain will help you manage the condition without using harmful pain medication or invasive surgeries.
+Talk with us today and find out how a combination of fascial therapy, massage, exercise, and other treatments can help treat your scoliosis without surgery.